restsql/restsql/README.txt

 The default deployment descriptor (web.xml) contains login config (authentication method) and security constraints (authorization declarations).
 See the restSQL SDK's /restsql-sdk/default/xml/web.xml for the default deployment descriptor.

 Disabling Authentication and Authorization: To disable authentication/authorization, simply remove or comment out the security-constraint and login-config elements in the web.xml.
+Security is disabled by default.

 Enabling Authentication and Authorization: You may use the default security constraints and login config or change it to conform to your specific roles, realm and other requirements.
 More information on Web Application Security using deployment descriptors is available at http://java.sun.com/javaee/6/docs/tutorial/doc/bncbe.html.
 Or consult your container's documentation.
 Authentication mechanisms (credential management, user to role assigment) are typically container-specific/proprietary.
 You will also need to configure a privileges properties file and reference it in the restsql properties file.
 See the SDK's Security configuration for instructions.